xLightsSequencer/xLights/README.txt

-   -- bug (keith)  Add fixes to keep available render buffers correct -- enh (keith)  Add white channel support to the DMX model -- enh (keith)  Add video render caching to eliminate the need to continually shrink large videos -- bug (scott)  Fix for new sequence files saving in the FSEQ folder not the show folder -- enh (scott)  Added File Read option to Text Playlist Item in xSchedule 2018.13 May 12, 2018
+   -- bug (keith)  Add fixes to keep available render buffers correct -- enh (keith)  Add white channel support to the DMX model -- enh (keith)  Add video render caching to eliminate the need to continually shrink large videos -- enh (keith)  Add support for sunrise and sunset to schedule -- bug (keith)  Fix some anomalies with resetting schedules -- bug (scott)  Fix for new sequence files saving in the FSEQ folder not the show folder -- enh (scott)  Added File Read option to Text Playlist Item in xSchedule 2018.13 May 12, 2018